 If checked, users are allowed to upload images to their listings, based upon either their plan restrictions (paid sites), or the restriction set for Number of images allowed in the plan settings.
 You must turn this setting ON if you want to have any listings with images (free or paid).

-The smallest size of image to allow BD to store for upload.
+The smallest size of image to allow for upload.
 Images smaller than this size are automatically rejected during upload.
 If you want to accept ALL files regardless of size, set this to 0.

-The largest size of image to allow BD to store for upload.
-Images larger than this size are automatically sized downward to this size to save on space.
+The largest size of image to allow for upload.
+Images larger than this size are automatically sized down to save on space.

-The narrowest width of the enlarged image you allow on the site, in pixels.
+The narrowest and widest width of the enlarged image you allow on the site, in pixels.
 This width is the “detail image” width, which is the width of the image as displayed by clicking on the thumbnail.
 This setting does NOT affect the thumbnail of the image shown in the list or detail view.

-The shortest height of the enlarged image you allow on the site, in pixels.
+The shortest and tallest height of the enlarged image you allow on the site, in pixels.
 This height is the “detail image” height, which is the width of the image as displayed by clicking on the thumbnail.
 This setting does NOT affect the thumbnail of the image shown in the list or detail view.

 Turns on the Lightbox feature, if not present in your theme or plugins.
 Uncheck if it conflicts with other elements or plugins installed on your site.
 The “lightbox” is the effect when you click on an image and the background dims and the image appears in a popup with a small frame around it.
 This is a common feature of many themes (and other plugins) that can be enabled by WordPress.
 BD supports adding it to images if you turn on this setting.